Efficiency of Self-Adjusting Heaps: Time-Shifting Lemmas

-We conclude this section with a lemma that allows us to shift the cost of each decrease-key from the time the decrease-key is done to the earlier time when the key link that it cuts was done.
+Our first time-shifting lemma allows us to shift the cost of each k-link from the time the k-link is done to the later time when it is cut by a decrease-key:

-\begin{lemma} In a multipass pairing, slim, or smooth heap, the quantity $\lg\lg n$ per key link is at most $\lg\lg n$ per decrease-key plus $3$ per delete-min. \end{lemma}
+\begin{lemma} In any sequence of heap operations starting with no heaps, the quantity $\lg\lg n$ per k-link is at most $\lg\lg n$ per decrease-key plus $3$ per delete-min. \end{lemma}

 \begin{proof} We use a credit argument.
-We allocate $\lg\lg n$ credits to each decrease-key and $3$ to each delete-min and show that the total number of credits is at least $\lg\lg n$ per key link.
+We allocate $\lg\lg n$ credits to each decrease-key and $3$ to each delete-min and show that the total number of credits is at least $\lg\lg n$ per k-link.

-Let $vw$ be a key link.
+Let $vw$ be a k-link.
 Let $n'$ and $n$ be the number of nodes in the heap containing $w$ just after $vw$ is done and when $vw$ is cut, respectively.
 We use the $\lg\lg n$ credits allocated to the decrease-key that cuts $vw$ to partially or fully cover the $\lg\lg n'$ credits needed by link $vw$.
 This suffices unless $n' > n$, in which case we need an additional $\lg\lg n' - \lg\lg n$ credits.
 These we obtain from the credits allocated to the delete-min operations.

 A delete-min on a heap of size $n''$ distributes its three credits equally among the nodes in the heap after the delete-min, $3/(n''-1)$ to each.
-From the time $vw$ is done until the time $vw$ is cut, $w$ receives at least $3\sum_{i=n}^{n'-1} 1/i \geq 2(\lg n' - \lg n') \geq \lg\lg n' - \lg\lg n$ credits, where the last inequality holds because the derivative of $2\lg x$ is at least that of $\lg\lg x$ for $x \geq 0$.
+From the time $vw$ is done until the time $vw$ is cut, $w$ receives at least $3\sum_{i=n}^{n'-1} 1/i \geq 2(\lg n' - \lg n) \geq \lg\lg n' - \lg\lg n$ credits, where the last inequality holds because the derivative of $2\lg x$ is at least that of $\lg\lg x$ for $x \geq 0$.
 These credits cover the remainder of the credits needed by link $vw$. \end{proof}